-- Any group of students may petition to become a recognized IPFW student organization in accordance with the established guidelines.
-Any appeal of a campus decision to discontinue or refuse recognition of a student group shall be made through the Campus Appeals Board. - Any student group recognized as an IPFW student organization shall be entitled to the use of available campus facilities in conformity with regulations.
+- 3. Any student group recognized as an IPFW student organization shall be entitled to the use of available campus facilities in conformity with regulations.
 [See IPFW Regulations Governing the Use and Assignments of University Facilities at the Fort Wayne Campus.]
 Recognition shall not imply IPFW endorsement of group goals and activities. - 4.
 Any recognized IPFW student organization or any group of students able to secure sponsorship by a recognized student organization and to demonstrate financial responsibility has the right to present speakers of its choice to address members of the IPFW community using appropriate campus facilities.
-These assemblies shall be subject to regulations necessary to prevent space and time conflicts and to protect the operations of the campus and the safety of persons or property. - Freedom of assembly shall be guaranteed to all members of the IPFW community.
-Such assemblies shall be consistent with IPFW regulations regarding the time, place, and manner of such assemblies. - A student, student group, or student organization has the right to distribute written material on campus without prior approval providing such distribution is consistent with appropriate regulations concerning the time, place, and manner of distribution and does not interfere with IPFW activities. - 7.
+These assemblies shall be subject to regulations necessary to prevent space and time conflicts and to protect the operations of the campus and the safety of persons or property. - 5.
+Freedom of assembly shall be guaranteed to all members of the IPFW community.
+Such assemblies shall be consistent with IPFW regulations regarding the time, place, and manner of such assemblies. - 6.
+A student, student group, or student organization has the right to distribute written material on campus without prior approval providing such distribution is consistent with appropriate regulations concerning the time, place, and manner of distribution and does not interfere with IPFW activities. - 7.
 Students who publish student publications under IPFW auspices have the right to be free of unlawful censorship.
 At the same time, students who publish such publications must observe the recognized canons of responsible journalism such as the Sigma Delta Chi Code of Ethics and avoid libel, obscenity, undocumented allegations, attacks on personal integrity, and the techniques of harassment and innuendo.
 Editors and managers of The Communicator may not be arbitrarily suspended or removed from their positions because of student, faculty, administrative, or public disapproval of their editorial policies or publications.
 Student editors and managers may be suspended or removed from their positions only for proper cause and by appropriate proceedings conducted by the Board of Directors.
 All student publications shall explicitly state on the editorial page that the opinions expressed are not necessarily those of IPFW or of the student body.